Province of Alicante: Geography and climate

-The province is mountainous, especially in the north and midwest, whereas it is mostly flat to the south, in the Vega Baja del Segura area; the most elevated points in the province are Aitana (1,558 m), Puig Campana (1,410 m), Montcabrer (1,389 m), Carrascar de la Font Roja (1,354 m), Maigmó (1,296 m), Serra de Crevillent (835 m) and El Montgó (753 m).
+The province is mountainous, especially in the north and midwest, whereas it is mostly flat to the south, in the Vega Baja del Segura (Baix Segura) area.
+The most elevated points in the province are Aitana (1,558 m), Puig Campana (1,410 m), Montcabrer (1,389 m), Carrascar de la Font Roja (1,354 m), Maigmó (1,296 m), Serra de Crevillent (835 m) and El Montgó (753 m).
 All of these peaks are a part of the Subbaetic Range.

-The coast extends from the cape, Cap de la Nau, in the north to almost reaching the Mar Menor (Minor Sea) in the south.
+The coast extends from the Cap de la Nau in the north and almost reaches the Mar Menor (Minor Sea) to the south.
 With regard to water sources, due to the dry rain regime there are no major rivers, but mostly ramblas (dry rivers), which fill in with water when torrential rains occur.

-The only remarkable streams are the Vinalopó, Serpis, and the river Segura.
+The only remarkable streams are that of the Vinalopó, Serpis and the river Segura.
 Other minor seasonal creeks (some completely dried out in summer) are Girona, Algar, Amadorio and Ebo.

-There are saline wetlands and marshlands along the coast such El Fondo and the former wetlands and now salt evaporation ponds in Santa Pola and Torrevieja.
+There are saline wetlands and marshlands along the coast such as El Fondo and former wetlands that are now salt evaporation ponds in Santa Pola and Torrevieja.
 All of them are key Ramsar Sites which make the Alicante province of high relevance for both migratory and resident seabirds and waterbirds.

 Important coastal dunes are present in the Guardamar area which were planted with thousands of pine trees during the 19th century in order to protect the ville from the dunes advancing, which has created now an area of remarkable ecologic value.

-The climate is strikingly diverse for such a reduced area.
-Three major areas can be cited:
+The climate is strikingly diverse for its small area.
+There are three major climates: